parth7192/create_resume/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name](mailto:parthvora1860@gmail.com).
+For any inquiries or feedback, please contact (mailto:parthvora1860@gmail.com).